MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-overview.md

 :::image type="content" source="media/AI Builder's prebuilt model combined with Power FX Cheat Sheet.png" alt-text="Screenshot of the AI Builder's prebuilt model combined with Power FX Cheat Sheet.":::

-Download the AI Builder's prebuilt model combined with PowerFX cheat sheet (landscape poster) to keep it handy.
-It's a practical guide for anyone exploring or starting AI Builder's prebuilt model in Power Apps.
-This cheat sheet demystifies AI Builder's prebuilt model Power FX formulas.
+Download the AI Builder's prebuilt model combined with PowerFX cheat sheet for quick reference.
+This guide is perfect for those beginning to explore AI Builder’s prebuilt models in Power Apps, offering insights into using Power FX formulas effectively.
+It simplifies key concepts to enhance decision-making and ease of use.

 To learn more, go to [Use AI Builder models in Power Apps](/ai-builder/powerfx-in-powerapps).